 Our research program is a cornerstone of the Division.
 Research areas of greatest interest are diabetes and its vascular complications, diabetic pregnancy, and lipidology.
 We conduct clinical and basic science research with strong emphasis on collaboration between clinicians and basic scientists on linking different disciplines that are relevant to diabetes.
 The collaboration also extends to building partnerships with communities.
 In particular, we are interested to work with minority communities that are severely afflicted by diabetes, to address health disparities, and to involve trainees in research.

-Our investigators have national and international reputations, and the work is funded by the NIH; Department of Veterans Affairs; national Foundations, such as the Juvenile Diabetes Foundation International, the American Diabetes Association, and the American Heart Association; South Carolina state government; and pharmaceutical companies.
+Our investigators have national and international reputations.
+Their work is funded by the NIH, Department of Veterans Affairs, and Foundations such as the Juvenile Diabetes Foundation International, the American Diabetes Association, and the American Heart Association.
+We also receive support from the South Carolina state government for the Diabetes Initiative of South Carolina, and from pharmaceutical companies.
 Philanthropic donations from individuals and foundations, such as the W.M.
-Keck Foundation, also support our work.
+Keck Foundation and the Yaschik Foundation also support our work.